Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 Peanut oil is high in omega-6 fats

 Omega-6 fatty acids are a type of polyunsaturated fat.
-They are an essential fatty acid, meaning that you must get them through the diet because your body cannot make them.
+They are essential fatty acids.
+This means you must get them through the diet because your body cannot make them.

-Along with the better known omega-3 fatty acids, omega-6 fatty acids play a critical role in proper growth and development, as well as normal brain function.
+Along with the better-known omega-3 fatty acids, omega-6 fatty acids play a critical role in proper growth and development and normal brain function.

-While omega-3s help fight inflammation in the body that can lead to a number of chronic diseases, omega-6s tend to be more pro-inflammatory.
+While omega-3s help fight inflammation in the body that can lead to several chronic diseases, omega-6s tend to be more pro-inflammatory.

 Although both of these essential fatty acids are crucial to health, modern-day diets tend to be too high in omega-6 fatty acids.
-In fact, the typical American diet can contain 14 to 25 times more omega-6 fatty acids than omega-3 fatty acids (14).
+In fact, the typical American diet can contain 14 to 25 times more omega-6 fatty acids than omega-3 fatty acids.

-Experts suggest that this ratio should be closer to 1:1 or 4:1 for optimal health.
-Omega-6 intake has skyrocketed over the last few decades, along with rates of inflammatory diseases like heart disease, obesity, inflammatory bowel disease and cancer (15).
+Experts suggest this ratio should be closer to 1:1 or 4:1 for optimal health.
+Omega-6 intake has skyrocketed over the last few decades, along with rates of inflammatory diseases like heart disease, obesity, inflammatory bowel disease, and cancer.

 Peanut oil may be prone to oxidation